Leiden in Winter: A Quiet, Bookish City for Solo Travel in the Netherlands

 Bikes are everywhere, but for a short winter stay they’re optional rather than essential.
 Walking suits the pace of the city better, and most days you won’t be out long enough to miss having one.

-Is Leiden a good destination for solo travel in winter?
+Is Leiden worth visiting in winter?

 How many days do you need in Leiden?